s-matyukevich/raspberry-pi-os/docs/lesson05/rpi-os.md

         p->stack = stack;
 ```

 The first thing that we are doing here is getting access to the processor state, saved by the `kernel_entry` macro.
-It is not obvious, however, why we can use the same `task_pt_regs` function, which just returns `pt_regs` area at the top of the kernel stack?
+It is not obvious, however, why we can use the same `task_pt_regs` function, which just returns `pt_regs` area at the top of the kernel stack.
 Why isn't it possible that `pt_regs` will be stored somewhere else on the stack?
 The answer is that this code can be executed only after `clone` syscall was called.
 At the time when syscall was triggered the current kernel stack was empty (we left it empty after moving to user mode).
 That's why `pt_regs` will always be stored at the top of the kernel stack.
 This rule will be kept for all subsequent syscalls because each of them will leave kernel stack empty before returning to user mode.

 In the second line current processor state is copied to the new task's state. `x0` in the new state is set to `0`, because `x0` will be interpreted by the caller as a return value of the syscall.
 We've just seen how clone wrapper function uses this value to determine whether we are still executing as a part of the original thread or a new one.